P0171Sensors

 Parts replacement is often not the first step.
 Before buying anything, it's worth checking these basics:

-• Spray carburetor cleaner (engine running, carefully away from ignition sources) at vacuum hose joints, intake manifold gaskets, and the intake boot — any RPM change pinpoints a vacuum leak at that spot
+• Spray carburetor cleaner (engine running, away from heat and ignition sources) at vacuum hose joints, intake manifold gaskets, and the intake boot — any idle change or fuel trim shift pinpoints the vacuum leak location

-• Clean the MAF sensor with dedicated MAF cleaner spray and drive a full cycle before replacing it — cleaning alone resolves a large percentage of lean codes
+• Clean the MAF sensor with dedicated MAF cleaner spray and drive a full cycle before replacing it — a contaminated sensor is the cause in a large number of P0171 cases, and cleaning is free

 How to troubleshoot it